xwmx/nb/README.md

 <a href="#-linking">[[wiki-style links]]</a> cooperate well with
-[Org mode links](https://orgmode.org/guide/Hyperlinks.html), which have a similar syntax, enabling another option for linking collections of Org files.
+[Org mode links](https://orgmode.org/guide/Hyperlinks.html), which have a similar syntax, providing a convenient option for linking collections of Org files.

 For more information about identifying items, see [Selectors](#selectors).